zac-williamson/aztec-web-starter/README.md

 3. Deploy the contracts

-Run the JS deploy script to deploy the contracts:
+Run the JS deploy script to deploy the contracts (NodeJS v20.0):

 ```sh
 (cd app && yarn install)